julzdoug/Trivia-Quiz-Jules-Schwarz/ReadMeTrivia.md

 22. include a picture that is responsive only device fails is galaxy fold

 23. I had a problem with declaring the question variable so we recodet it

+24. I added the new code from the scool and run itno the same malfunctio : Cannot redeclare fetchQuestionByID() (previously declared in /var/www/php/includes/db.php:21) in